Airbus A321neo: Commercial launch

 Some are cautious about the potential market: Lufthansa sees the variant as a "niche aircraft" less comfortable than widebodies, and a large lessor is hesitant as it expects a 400–500 aircraft market.

 Airbus argues that the minimal changes mean it can be used as a regular A321neo and ALC forecast potential for 50 operators in the next five years.
 The market could prefer shorter turnaround times to more range.

 On 29 October 2019, IndiGo placed a firm order for 300 A320neo family aircraft, including 69 A321XLR.
 On 3 December 2019, United Airlines announced an order to purchase 50 new Airbus A321XLR aircraft, with deliveries beginning in 2024, to replace their Boeing 757–200 fleet.
 Valued at $7.1 billion before discounts ($M each), United plans to use these aircraft for additional destinations in Europe from its East Coast hubs in Washington, DC and Newark.
 In April 2020, 450 orders for the XLR had been received from 24 customers.
 In March 2023, 465 orders for the A321XLR were received.
 In July 2023, Icelandair ordered 13 XLR.

 Iberia announced on 19 May 2024 that the company will be "the first airline in the world to add the new Airbus A321XLR to its fleet".

 In July 2024, the Airbus A321XLR powered by CFMI LEAP engines received EASA certification and conducted a demonstration flight at the Farnborough Airshow.
 The Pratt & Whitney PW1100G-powered variant subsequently received type certification from both the FAA and EASA in February 2025.

-On 21 August 2025, New Zealand announced its intention to purchase two A321XLRs to replace its ageing RNZAF Boeing 757-2K2 fleet.